 Home Backyard Wedding Ideas

 - Setting Up A Spring Garden: If your wedding is in the spring and you have plenty of time to prepare, consider planting a garden and decorative plants.
-Make a map of your backyard and design a garden layout.
+Make a map of your backyard and design a layout for a garden to lift the backyard ambience.

 - Backyard BBQ Wedding: Get tons of guests to show up at your backyard wedding with a barbecue theme.
 Make this casual or formal.
 However, when it’s informal, there is less chance of ruining pretty clothes with barbecue sauce.
 Have a local caterer or barbecue restaurant, set up a great smoker grill, and start cooking.
 Bring in rows of picnic tables with checkerboard tablecloths.